 Wagner Moura is an old familiar face at the Berlinale.
 He’s the protagonist of Jose Padilha’s Elite Squad, which won the event’s top prize 11 years ago, the Golden Bear.
-However, a lot has changed since.
-Brazil seen a coup d’etat and the rise of fascism with election of Jair Bolsonaro.
+A lot has changed since.
+Brazil has seen a coup d’etat and the rise of fascism with election of Jair Bolsonaro.
 Moura himself has fallen out with Padilha for political reasons.
-Padilha supported the coup, while Moura has been a very vocal critic of the reactionary developments since.
+Padilha supported the coup, while Moura has been a very vocal critic of the reactionary developments.
 Now Moura gets behind the camera for the first time.
 It’s for a good cause.
 The topic of Marighella is incendiary: it documents the struggle of a communist revolutionary Carlos Marighella during the military dictatorship that ruled the country between 1964 and 1985.
 This wouldn’t have been a very sensitive topic three to five years ago, but with a president who openly advocates torture and murder, this is political dynamite.
-The film will more than likely experience censorship and all types of retaliation in Brazil
+The film will more than likely experience censorship and all types of retaliation in Brazil.

 We are promptly informed at the very beginning of the movie that the military regime conducted widespread murder, torture, that the press was gagged and civil rights eroded.
 Brazilians were promised elections within a year after the 1964 coup, but democracy only returned more than two decades later.
 The coup d’etat had the enthusiastic support of the United States.
 We are also told that Marighella was a writer, a poet, a politician, an activist, a fighter and a direct descendent of Sudanese slaves.
 He’s played by Brazilian actor and musician Seu Jorge.
 The films begins in 1964 in Salvador, Marighella’s birth place.
 He explains to his 11-year-old son that he will not be in touch for some time, and that he’s doing this in the name of his very own security.
 He promises to return in time for his 15th-birthday.
 We then move to 1968, the year when the military regime descended into sheer authoritarianism and violence.
 Marighella conducts an underground armed struggle with a circle of associates.
 The movement was called ANL (“National Liberation Action”, in free transation).
 In one of the film’s first sequences, they rob a train loaded with weapons.